Akash20x/Automated-Github-Readme/README.md

 # Automated-Github-Readme

-* Extract all external folders and files names and their links and display it in your README.md file.
+* Extract all external folders and files names and their links of the repo and display it in your README.md file.

 ## Content List